Staff Spotlight: Elizabeth Hargis, Clinical Admissions Specialist

 “I joined The Emily Program because I love the field of mental health,” she said.
 “The Emily Program attracted me because the organization is unique compared to other mental health experiences I’ve had, including the ER.
 I love that The Emily Program is completely voluntary… and I was intrigued that the residential facilities have a home-like environment, which I find to be much more therapeutic than a cold, sterile, hospital-like setting.”

-Today, Elizabeth is busy getting clients who are either already in a facility or who live far away from an Emily Program location into programming as quickly and seamlessly as possible.
+Today, Elizabeth is busy getting clients into programming as quickly and seamlessly as possible.
 A big part of her role is addressing any challenges that may arise and breaking down barriers that could prevent clients from receiving the care they need.

 She spends her days performing phone intakes with clients to determine their level of care, working through the logistics for admission, discussing insurance coverage with clients and even booking flights for those who need transportation assistance.